create a two-dimensional plot of objects supported in the geometry package

 list of object(s) to be plotted

-The routine draw provides the graphical visualization of all objects supported in the geometry package.
+The routine draw provides the graphical visualization of all objects supported in the geometry package that have definite coordinates.

 A typical call to the draw function is draw([ obj_1( localopts_1 ), ..., obj_n( localopts_n )], globalopts) where obj_1, ..., obj_n are geometric objects, localopts_1, ..., localopts_n are local options for a particular object, and globalopts are options which apply to all of the objects.